elainejiangg/hacknyu/README.md

 ## What we learned

-- **AI-driven content generation:** We gained deep insights into fine-tuning models for specific tasks, particularly generating phishing content that aligns with educational goals.
+- **AI-driven content generation:** We focused on prompt engineering to generate structured phishing scenarios (email, SMS text, website) that aligned with our educational goals.
+The challenge was ensuring these scenarios could be parsed correctly and integrated into the frontend for a smooth user experience.
+- **Backend integration:** A major challenge was integrating OpenAI's responses into the backend, ensuring that everything ran in order.
+Debugging asynchronous API calls with multiple middleware proved to be difficult, as the interactions between the different layers of the backend were complex and required careful synchronization.
 - **Gamification in education:** We learned how to balance fun and learning by creating a personalized content delivery system based on user experience.
-- **Cloud deployment and scalability:** We learned how to deploy a scalable system using AWS services, ensuring that the backend and database can handle large numbers of users.

 ## What's next for Phabulous Phishes